GoogleCloudPlatform/professional-services/tools/quota-monitoring-alerting/python/docs/terraform_deploy.README.md

 ---
 Credentials

-> Irrespective of user account or service account approach, make sure the permissions metioned in top level [README](..README.md#common-steps) are granted to the account.
+> Irrespective of user account or service account approach, make sure the permissions mentioned in top level [README](..README.md#common-steps) are granted to the account.

 * Using user credentials
 ```bash